Sports Journalism MAStudy level: Postgraduate

 The course aims to offer you:

-- The focused training required to become precisely what is required in modern sports journalism.
-This will include skills to create remarkable news, feature and next-generation creative content, on all platforms.
+- the focused training required to become precisely what is needed in modern sports journalism.
+This will include skills to create news, features and next-generation creative content, for all platforms

-- Opportunities to contribute to and shape creative social media campaigns for local sports businesses, for platforms such as YouTube, TikTok and Twitter2.
+- opportunities to contribute to and shape creative social media campaigns for local sports businesses, for platforms such as YouTube, TikTok and X2.

 We work in collaboration with The RSA (Royal Society of Arts, Manufactures and Commerce), and upon successful completion of the 'Creative Futures and Social Change' module, you will receive RSA digital badging.